 RWANDA BIRDING EXPERIENCE

 Rwanda’s tropical rain- forests &mountains create a unique and amazing adventure for eco-adventures.
-Rwanda has approximately over 700 bird species and other Albertine Rift endemic bird species compared to other countries.
-Rwanda has seven unique birding areas, which include Volcanoes National Park, Akagera national park, and Nyungwe national park, Akanyaru, Cyamudongo Nyabarongo, and Rugezi Swamp.
+Rwanda has approximately 700 bird species and other Albertine Rift endemic bird species compared to other countries.
+Rwanda has seven unique birding areas, which include Volcanoes National Park, Akagera National Park, Nyungwe National Park, Akanyaru, Cyamudongo Nyabarongo, and Rugezi Swamp.

 Volcanoes National park doesn’t only have mountain gorillas but also harbors many bird species.
 The park borders Mgahinga Gorilla National Park in Uganda and Virunga National Park in the Democratic Republic of the Congo.